-Starting in July of 2023, the Kent County Water Authority began using Invoice Cloud to accept payments.
-Invoice Cloud allows the Kent County Water Authority to provide online payment processing in a securely hosted, real-time environment.
+In July of 2023, the Kent County Water Authority began using Invoice Cloud to accept payments.
+Invoice Cloud allows the Kent County Water Authority to provide online payment processing in a securely hosted, realtime environment.

-Invoice Cloud was selected to replace the existing payment processor because of its ability to send notifications to customers reminding them of their bill due dates.
-These notifications have been useful in preventing non-payment shutoff, allowing the customer sufficient time to make a payment prior to their non-payment shutoff date.
+Invoice Cloud can send notifications to customers reminding them of their bill due dates, which have proven useful in preventing non-payment shutoff.
+Customer service representatives can notify customers of a pending nonpayment shutoff, allowing the customer sufficient time to make a payment prior to their non-payment shutoff date.